 The Section 79 Committee meetings of Council are held regularly for each department.
 It is scheduled to be done monthly, but definitely before Council meetings are held.
-The Councillor dedicated for each department is chairperson in the meetings and the Director and staff members of each department serve as specialist advisors.
+The Councillor is chairperson in the meetings and the Director and staff members of each department serve as specialist advisors.
 The reports are submitted to EXCO and Council meetings.
 It serves as an early detection method for challenges regarding service delivery.